 As scary as it may be, now you know the truth — your IP can be used to restrict your access to various websites, track your information, and even impersonate you.
 Knowing what might happen if someone has your IP address, I’m guessing you’re ready to start hiding that IP address with a VPN?

-Before you go: interested in learning more about cybersecurity?
-Find the best tips and tricks in short, bite-sized video form on our Tiktok @ Surfshark.
+Interested in learning more about cybersecurity?
+Find the best tips and tricks in short, bite-sized videos on our TikTok @ Surfshark.
 All that’s left is pressing that follow button.

 FAQ